13 ways to use less plastic AND save cash

 Buying bigger packs more often than not will mean you wind up throwing less plastic packaging in the bin.

-9. Switch shower gel for a bar of soap
+9. Switch shower gel and handwash for bars of soap

 Another easy win.
-Bars of soap generally last longer and so work out cheaper (eg, two Dove Beauty Cream Bars will cost you about £1.30; a single bottle of Radox Feel Revived shower gel will cost you 99p) AND they generally use far less plastic packaging.
+Bars of soap generally last longer and so work out cheaper (eg, two Dove Beauty Cream Bars will cost you about £1.40, a single bottle of Radox Feel Revived shower gel will cost you around £1.16 and a single bottle of Carex Complete Moisture handwash around £1.02) AND they generally use far less plastic packaging.

 10. Reuse before you recycle